Bounded KRnet and its applications to density estimation and approximation: Numerical results

 where $f(\bm{x})=\frac{8}{9\pi^4}(5\cos{x_1}\cos{x_2}\cos{x_3}\cos{x_4}+\frac{9}{8})$.
 The exact solution is $p(\bm{x})=\frac{8}{9\pi^4}(\cos{x_1}\cos{x_2}\cos{x_3}\cos{x_4}+\frac{9}{8})$.
 We introduce an auxiliary function $\bm{g}$ to represent the gradient of $p$ and rewrite the equation \eqref{eqn:toy_ex} as

 In the framework of PINN, we approximate the gradient by neural network $\bm{g}_{\text{NN}}$ and solution $p$ by B-KRnet $p_{\text{B-KRnet},\bm{\theta}}$.
-To enforce $\bm{g}_{\text{NN}}$ to satisfy the Neumann boundary condition exactly, we consider the following surrogate
+To enforce $\bm{g}_{\text{NN}}$ to satisfy the Neumann boundary condition exactly\cite{sheng2021pfnn, sheng2022pfnn}, we consider the following surrogate

-where $\tilde{\bm{g}}_{NN}$ is a fully connected neural network whose specific structure is 2-64-32-32-32-2.
+where $\tilde{\bm{g}}_{NN}$ is a fully connected neural network with the structure 4-64-32-32-32-4.
 Therefore the final loss function admits

-For the B-KRnet, we deactivate the dimensions by one., i.e., $K=4$ and let $l_1=8$, $l_2=l_3=l_4=6$.
+Let \(\lambda_{pde}=1, \lambda_{\bm{g}}=2\).
+For the B-KRnet, we deactivate the dimensions by one, i.e., $K=4$, and let $l_1=8$, $l_2=l_3=l_4=6$.
 The neural network introduced in \eqref{eqn:theta_NN} has two fully connected hidden layers with $32$ hidden neurons.
 The number of epochs is $500$, and four adaptivity iterations are conducted.
-The Adam method with an initial learning rate $0.001$ is applied.
-After every 100 epochs, The learning rate is descreased by half every $500$ epochs.
+The Adam method with an initial learning rate of $0.001$ is applied.
+The learning rate is halved every 500 epochs.
 The number of training points is $4000$ and the batch size is $2000$.
-A validation dataset with $5\times10^4$ samples is used for calculating the relative errors during the whole training process.
+A validation dataset with $5\times10^4$ samples is used for calculating the relative errors throughout the entire training process.

-Fig. \ref{fig:Ex0_d4} records the results of training processes with and without adaptive sampling.
-From Fig. \ref{fig:ex0_kl} and Fig. \ref{fig:ex0_l2}, we can observe that the relative error of adaptive B-KRnet is smaller than that of B-KRnet without adaptivity.
-Moreover, the convergence of B-KRnet is much faster.
-Fig. \ref{fig:ex0_ada} plots the relative errors with respect to adaptivity iteration steps.
+\Cref{fig:Ex0_d4} records the results of training processes with and without adaptive sampling.
+From \cref{fig:ex0_kl} and \cref{fig:ex0_l2}, we can observe that the relative error of adaptive B-KRnet is smaller than that of B-KRnet without adaptivity.
+Moreover, the convergence of B-KRnet is much faster. \Cref{fig:ex0_ada} plots the relative errors with respect to the adaptivity iteration steps.